HCRLabRepo/HHIBehaviorDataset/README.md

-# Koc University Human-Human Interaction Behaviour Dataset for Pattern Recognition
+# Human-Human Physical Interaction Behaviour Dataset for Pattern Recognition

 This repository contains labelled haptic interaction data collected from Human-Human dyads in a joint object manipulation scenario.
 We conducted an experimental study to generate data that can be used to identify human-human haptic interaction patterns and learn models for capturing salient characteristics of dyadic interactions.